Loading Spatial Data

 1 spatial field of view present: P5NAT.008um

 This is exactly what we had hoped to see!
-So now we can move on to the next step which is merging the sample together into a singular Seurat object.
+So now we can move on to the next step, which is merging the samples together into a singular Seurat object.

 Merge datasets together

+We will merge the samples together because it makes it easier to run the quality control steps.
+A merged object also enables us to easily compare the data quality for all cells at one time.
 To create this combined Seurat object, we use the merge() function.
-Because the same cell IDs can be used for different samples, we add a sample-specific prefix to each of our cell IDs using the add.cell.id argument to ensure the cell names are unique.
+Because the same cell IDs can be used in different samples, we add a sample-specific prefix to each of our cell IDs using the add.cell.id argument to ensure the cell names are unique.

 seurat_merged <- merge(x = list_seurat[["P5CRC"]],